ssilverman/QNEthernet/README.md

 ```
 (Ref: https://arduino.github.io/arduino-cli/latest/library-specification/)

-Last, modify the _mbedtls/src/mbedtls/config.h_ file and make the following
+Last, modify the _mbedtls/src/mbedtls/config.h_ file by replacing it with the
+contents of _examples/MbedTLSDemo/sample_mbedtls_config.h_.
+Note that Mbed TLS
+uses a slightly different configuration mechanism than lwIP; it uses macro
+presence rather than macro values.

+For posterity, the following changes are the minimum possible set just to be
-changes to the defines so the library is able to be compiled:
+able to get the library to compile:
-1. Uncomment:
+1. Define:
    1. MBEDTLS_NO_PLATFORM_ENTROPY
-   2. MBEDTLS_ENTROPY_HARDWARE_ALT
+   2. MBEDTLS_ENTROPY_HARDWARE_ALT &mdash; Requires `mbedtls_hardware_poll()`
+      function implementation
-2. Comment out:
+2. Undefine:
    1. MBEDTLS_NET_C
    2. MBEDTLS_TIMING_C
    3. MBEDTLS_FS_IO
    4. MBEDTLS_PSA_ITS_FILE_C
    5. MBEDTLS_PSA_CRYPTO_STORAGE_C

-To save space, you might wish to remove some features:
-1. DTLS, comment these out:
-   1. MBEDTLS_SSL_PROTO_DTLS
-   2. MBEDTLS_SSL_DTLS_HELLO_VERIFY
-   3. MBEDTLS_SSL_DTLS_ANTI_REPLAY
-   4. MBEDTLS_SSL_DTLS_BADMAC_LIMIT
-   5. MBEDTLS_SSL_DTLS_CLIENT_PORT_REUSE

-For security, it might be a good idea to remove these:
-1. TLS v1.0 and v1.1, comment these out:
-   1. MBEDTLS_SSL_PROTO_TLS1
-   2. MBEDTLS_SSL_PROTO_TLS1_1
-   3. MBEDTLS_SSL_CBC_RECORD_SPLITTING
-2. Weak ciphers and hashes, comment these out:
-   1. MBEDTLS_ARC4_C
-   2. MBEDTLS_DES_C
-3. Maybe remove these too, depending on your needs:
-   1. MBEDTLS_MD5_C
-   2. MBEDTLS_SHA1_C

-There are example configuration headers in Mbed TLS under _configs/_.
+There are also example configuration headers in Mbed TLS under _configs/_.

 It's likely that, if you're using the Arduino IDE, you'll need to restart it
 after installing the library.